 Airline Food Service Workers Job Description And Salary

 Airline food service workers are responsible for preparing and serving food and beverages to passengers on commercial flights.
-They work in airline kitchens and are responsible for ensuring that all meals and snacks are prepared in accordance with food safety and sanitation regulations.
+They work in airline kitchens and are responsible for ensuring that all meals and snacks are prepared following food safety and sanitation regulations.

 The job duties of an airline food service worker can vary depending on their specific role within the kitchen.